20 Different Types of Fruits Explained

 Photo by Brooke Lark

 The pineapple (Ananas comosus) is a tropical plant that produces edible fruit.
-It is the most significant in the Bromeliaceae family.
-They grow as small shrubs with individual flowers that fuse to form multiple fruits.
+It is the most significant member of the Bromeliaceae family.

 In addition, they are rich in nutrients and antioxidants.
 These aid your body in preventing oxidative stress.